Foundational Analysis Of The Solvability Complexity Index: The Weihrauch-SCI Intermediate Hierarchy

 \begin{proof} Existence is immediate from \cref{thm:rank-wellposed} applied to the represented-space map $\widehat{\Xi}$.
 Independence under computable reindexings follows from \cref{rem:enum-indep} and invariance of $\mathrm{rank}_{\mathrm{W}}$ under computable isomorphisms.
 Independence of standard admissible representations can be proven similarly: changing to a computably isomorphic representation does not change the Weihrauch degree of $\widehat{\Xi}$, hence not its rank. \end{proof}

 \begin{remark}[Scope and limitations] \Cref{thm:rank-wellposed} and \cref{thm:rank-P} give a fully precise, foundational \textit{existence and well-posedness} theory for an SCI-rank compatible with Weihrauch theory.
 But one has to be careful: This is an \textit{effective} refinement of SCI.
-The original SCI definitions (cf. \cref{def:comp-prob}-\cref{def:sci}) are not, by themselves, statements about computability in the Type-2 sense; they must be enriched with representations (and typically with $\Delta_1$-style access to evaluation values, see e.g. the discussion around inexact information in \cite{sorg2025solvability}) to connect to Weihrauch degrees. \end{remark}
+The original SCI definitions (cf. \cref{def:comp-prob}-\cref{def:sci}) are not, by themselves, statements about computability in the Type-2 sense; they must be enriched with representations and an admissible class of pre-/post-processing operations to connect to Weihrauch degrees. \end{remark}

 \begin{remark}[Classical status of $\mathrm{rank}_{\mathrm W}$ and $\mathrm{SCI}_{\mathrm{TTE}}$] In Weihrauch theory, the limit operator $\lim$ is a central benchmark degree.
 It characterizes limit computability: $f \le_{\mathrm W} \lim \iff f$ is limit computable.
 Moreover, reducibility to iterates of $\lim$ corresponds to effective Borel measurability levels, and $\lim$ enjoys strong algebraic properties (cylinder, strong parallelizability, etc.). \end{remark}